Actindo-AG/Documentation/Taxes/Integration/02_ManageTaxClasses.md

 ## Create a tax class

-Create a new tax class to be assigned to a product or group of products.
+Create a tax class to be assigned to a product or group of products.

 #### Prerequisites